mrenyrab/kitra-project/README.md

 ```

 - **Find treasure by value [GET]** - http://localhost:4000/main/find-treasures-by-value

-  > Find treasure chests within a specified distance from the provided latitude and longitude that matches the specified price value.
+  > - Find treasure chests within a specified distance from the provided latitude and longitude that matches the specified price value.

-  > Price value is optional.
+  > - Price value is optional.
 If no price value is specified, find the treasure normally same as above.

-  > If the price value is specified and the treasure chest has multiple prize, only the minimum prize will be considered.
+  > - If the price value is specified and the treasure chest has multiple prize, only the minimum prize will be considered.
 So if the treasure chest has $10, $20, $30.
 The $10 will be considered.

-  > Please note that you must login and provide the token via Authorization>Bearer Token.
+  > - Please note that you must login and provide the token via Authorization>Bearer Token.

-  > Sample input in postman:
+  > - Postman input [raw, json]:

 ```
 {